 - “Free” rewards which require a small fee to be paid for any reason.

 - A request for credit card or any other personal/financial information from anybody who is unknown.

 - Pressure to decide instantly about a purchase.

 - Services that require payment ahead of time.

-At-Home Care Company, the senior care Urbandale, IA families trust, can help protect cherished loved ones from scams just like these, by providing regular, ongoing, trusted companionship, and by serving as a resource to empower seniors to be aware and cautious about the potential for fraud.
-Contact us at (515) 292-2650 or (515) 963-4410 for more information about our exceptional home care services.
+At-Home Care Company, provider of senior care in Des Moines, IA and the surrounding areas, can help protect cherished loved ones from scams just like these, by providing regular, ongoing, trusted companionship, and by serving as a resource to empower seniors to be aware and cautious about the potential for fraud.
+Contact us at (515) 292-2650 for more information about our exceptional home care services.